 Business Cash Advance (BCA)

-Moves offers gig workers a chance to take out a cash advance based on their gig platform earnings.
+Moves offers gig workers a chance to take out a cash advance based on their gig deposits into their Moves Spending Account.
 Here’s how it works.

-Basically, the cash advance is funds that are deposited into your bank account in exchange for your promise to pay them back with your future earnings.
+Basically, the cash advance is an eligible amount deposited into your bank account in exchange for your promise to pay them back with your future earnings.
 It’s made for helping with business expenses—rideshare and delivery drivers are small business owners, after all—such as car repairs, buying equipment for your vehicle or bike, and so on.

 Here’s an example: